Check out the post on The Dieline here.

 This post was developed by John Miziolek, an award-winning branding expert and highly sought-after resource for the media.
 John is also the host of the iTunes listed podcast Design Masters Canada, and founder of The D Event, a high-level design think tank event for the CPG industry.

-John Miziolek, President and Co-founder of Reset Branding was recently asked by the Globe and Mail's Paul Attfield to comment on the new positioning strategy of Birks.
+John Miziolek, from Reset Branding was recently asked by the Globe and Mail's Paul Attfield to comment on the new positioning strategy of Birks.
 The following is an excerpt from the article.

 After 133 years of selling its fine jewellery out of “intimidating” stores replete with oppressive dark wood, Montreal’s Birks Group Inc. decided to go in a new direction.